 Public Health Leadership

 This interdisciplinary concentration was developed to improve the leadership skills of students in order to meet the public health challenges facing society in the 21st century.
 The concentration is geared toward students who desire careers in leading and implementing transformative public health initiatives.
 The curriculum focuses on theories, models, and skills that will enable students to enter or reenter the public health profession and assume positions of responsibility with confidence and authority.
 Students explore areas of leadership development through coursework, experiential workshops, hands-on experience, and reflection.
-As the concentration does not offer a degree, prospective students must apply to a degree program in one of the participating departments: Environmental Health, Epidemiology, Global Health and Population, Health Policy and Management, Nutrition, and Social and Behavioral Sciences.
-Students must fulfill the requirements of the home department, which issues the degree, and the requirements of the concentration, which include the core courses in public health leadership.
-The concentration is limited to participating departments.
+As the concentration does not offer a degree, prospective students must apply to a degree program offered by the Harvard T.H.
+Chan School of Public Health.
+Students must fulfill the requirements of their degree program and the requirements of the concentration, which include the core courses and workshops in public health leadership.

 Learn more about the Public Health Leadership concentration.

 Humanitarian emergencies, natural and man-made, have cataclysmic public health implications for communities and especially for the most vulnerable populations.
 The increasing complexity of humanitarian crises has raised the stakes for providing in-depth and effective training for those who participate in relief and development efforts.
 This concentration provides an organized program of study that focuses on the normative underpinnings and practice of humanitarian response.
 The curriculum covers a broad range of areas including human rights, international humanitarian law, civilian protection, disaster response, coordinated aid, crisis dynamics, sector-based assistance, health and human security of internally displaced people, geopolitical context, monitoring and evaluation, strategic planning, situation analysis, and ethics and standards.
 Upon successful completion of the concentration, students will be prepared to assume research, leadership, and managerial roles within the humanitarian and human rights community

 Learn more about the Humanitarian Studies Concentration.